Embracing a Multigenerational Workforce: A School Nursing Perspective

 Mentoring

 Sharing knowledge, wisdom, experience, and direction with less experienced nurses can influence the mentor’s personal and professional growth.
 Suggestions for nurses new to school nursing include contacting experienced school nurses for mentorship opportunities.
 While this may have some challenges, the authors advise looking within the district and using state and professional organizations for mentorship opportunities (Blake & Trano, 2022).
 Another recommendation is to develop a program called Reverse Mentoring, a model credited to Jack Welch, former Chief Executive Officer of General Electric (Satterly et al., 2018).
-Reverse mentoring values and intentionally utilizes the specific expertise of younger professionals who act as a mentor to senior colleagues.
+Reverse mentoring values and intentionally utilize the specific expertise of younger professionals who act as a mentor to senior colleagues.
 For example, the novice school nurse may have more experience with technology (i.e., use of social networks, electronic health records, and computer skills) and can share those skills while benefiting from the clinical wisdom and skills of an experienced nurse.
-Research supports pairing novice employees with experienced colleagues to foster relationships (Brizena, 2018; Browne, 2021; Satterly et al., 2018).
+Research supports pairing novice employees with experienced colleagues to foster relationships (Brinzea, 2018; Browne, 2021; Satterly et al., 2018).
 Findings demonstrated that the relationships developed are reciprocal and promote value beyond knowledge exchange.

 ACORN Model